 Corvallis has an encampment but it is also a central transportation point in the Willamette Valley.
 Corvallis at this time is at the head of steamship travel in the valley, meaning it is the furthest upriver the steamships travel on a regular route.
 In the letters transcribed below it is clear that Nathan Lane was working to remove several bands of the Kalapuyans for the southern valley encampments to Corvallis, to gather them all there in a single group, before they are to be transported by steamer downriver.
 There is mention of the other encampments where there are collections of bands, Spores, and Chemapho (Muddy or Maddy River), are noted as well as the Kalapuyans already at Corvallis.
 The estimate from Lane is some 250 Kalapuyans, but the Captain of the steamer Canemah, Wygant, finds that there are less than 100 when he arrives in Corvallis to collect them, and he refuses to transport them until the rest are assembled.
 This causes a delay of several weeks before the Kalapuyans, still about 100 people, are transported downriver to Weston, a small landing near Dayton and the Joel Palmer claim.

 The above map shows the route of removal.
-Corvallis serves as a collection point and from there the bands are removed north to Weston.
-It is likely Weston where there is a good wagon road, and it is also close to the Indian office in Dayton, where Flett and/or Palmer can arrange and oversee their route to the reservation.
+Corvallis serves as a collection point, a hub, and from there the bands are removed north to Weston.
+It is likely Weston where there is a good wagon road, and it is also close to the Indian office in Dayton, where Geary, Flett, and Palmer can arrange and oversee their route to the reservation.

 It is in early March that the tribes are removed and within a few days are on the Grand Ronde Reservation.
 If it is the case that the Corvallis collection includes all southern valley encampments then we should see their numbers in the first full tribal census.
 The October 1856 census indicates that there are 21 Muddy (Chemapho), 20 Mohawk (Pe-u, and probably part of the Spores and Mohawk encampments, collected at same time), 23 Winnfilla (people from Pleasant Valley?), 16 Long Tom (south of Muddy), 22 Marysville (Champinefu).
 This equals 102 people altogether.
 If we consider that some bands and family groups arrived later, then the numbers do appear to be about or perhaps less than 100 people as described by Wygant.
 In addition, several tribal people left Grand Ronde after their removal to return to their old lands.
 Jacob Spores wrote to Palmer on May 24th 1856 that the tribes were returning to the area of his land, and mentions Old Tom and Jim as their leaders.
 Spores said they feared the Shasti (Shastas) and Rogue Rivers would kill them at Grand Ronde.
 There had to be lots of confusion and fear among the tribes removed and forced to live amongst upwards of 35 other tribes on the reservation.
 The removed tribes were essentially strangers to one another and it would take some five years for them to get comfortable living among so many strangers.